writechoiceorg/yuno-docs/README.md

 There are three main folders on the Yuno Docs GitHub repository:
 - **guides**: In this folder, you can upload or update the content to be published in the Guides section on the public documentation.
 - **api_reference**: Here, you can upload or update the OpenAPI specifications that will generate the endpoint's documentation.
+- **home**: You can use the home folder to upload anything related to the landing page of Yuno Docs.
 - **changelog**: In this folder, you can upload or update the content to be published in the changelog section of the public documentation.
 Each changelog page will be a .md file.

 Inside these main folders, there will be subfolders named with the categories that exist in these main sections, and inside the subfolders, you'll find all the markdown and/or OpenAPI files of that category, as well as a folder named "images", where all the images for that category will be stored.